Shigeru Ban: Design approach

 Ban created the Japanese pavilion building at Expo 2000 in Hanover, Germany in collaboration with the architect Frei Otto and structural engineers Buro Happold.
 The 72-metre-long gridshell structure was made with paper tubes.
 But due to stringent building laws in Germany, the roof had to be reinforced with a substructure.
 After the exhibition the structure was recycled and returned to paper pulp.

 Ban fits well into the category of "Ecological Architects" but he also can make solid claims for being modernist, a Japanese experimentalist, as well as a rationalist.
 Natias Neutert, German thinker, critic, and poet, marks Ban in his essay as "a gentle revolutionary ... guiding contemporary architecture towards transparency, the spherical and the open".

 Ban himself quotes: "I don't like waste", summing up his philosophy and practice, known as "Paper Architecture".

 In June 2020, he and other architects, as well as chefs, Nobel laureates in Economics and leaders of international organizations, signed the appeal in favour of the purple economy ("Towards a cultural renaissance of the economy"), published in Corriere della Sera, El País and Le Monde.

+In 1995, Ban established the Voluntary Architects' Network, a Tokyo based NGO that develops temporary buildings for use after natural disasters and conflicts.